The Society for Historical Archaeology Publications Style Guide

 Names beginning with Mac and Mc should be alphabetized as they are spelled; “St.” is alphabetized as if it were spelled out, but it is spelled according to the preference of the person.
 Names beginning with d’, de, du, van, or von are listed under the first letter of the beginning prefix.
 See sample listing below.

-Treat two-part names as though they are one word (Ivor Noël Hume is listed under “N”; Susan Beske-Diel is listed under “B”).
-Latin-American surnames are alphabetized by patronymic surnames—or the first of the two surnames (Morales Padron, Francisco).
+Treat two-part names as though they are one word (Ivor Noël Hume is listed under N; Susan Beske-Diel is listed under B).
+Hispanic surnames are alphabetized by patronymic surnames—or the first of the two surnames (Morales Padrón, Francisco).
+Please note that in Portuguese surnames the paternal surname comes last, and the maternal comes first.

 B. Sample Alphabetical Listing